niikhilpatel/GPT-4/README.md

 # GPT-4

-Start from 1:48:28 code of Feature component in WhatGPT3
+Start from 2:00:00 code of Feature component

 ## To create react app
 ```sh